Katherine Grainger

 Grainger first won silver at the Sydney Olympics in 2000 in the woman's quadruple sculls.
 In Athens in 2004, she won silver in the coxless pairs.
 In Beijing 2008 she won her third silver, again in the quadruple sculls.

 At the London Olympics 2012, Anna Watkins and Grainger broke the Olympic record as they qualified for the double sculls final, before winning the gold medal.
 Grainger won a silver medal at the Rio Olympic Games 2016 with Victoria Thornley, after a two-year break from the sport.
-Grainger has won eight medals at the World Championship between 1997 and 2011.
+Grainger won eight medals at the World Championship between 1997 and 2011.

 Early life and education

 Born in Glasgow in 1975, she attended Mosshead Primary School prior to attending Bearsden Academy in East Dunbartonshire near Glasgow.
 Grainger's family later moved to Netherley, Aberdeenshire.

 Grainger holds a Bachelor of Laws (LLB) from the University of Edinburgh, a Master of Philosophy (MPhil) in Medical Law and Medical Ethics from the University of Glasgow, and a Doctor of Philosophy in law from King's College London.
-Her doctoral research (on "the genesis and challenges of the whole life order, introduced in the Criminal Justice Act 2003, under which those sentenced face life-long incarceration with no possibility release") was supervised by Elaine Player and Ben Bowling.
-In July 2013 King's made Grainger a fellow.
+Her doctoral research (on "the genesis and challenges of the whole life order, introduced in the Criminal Justice Act 2003, under which those sentenced face life-long incarceration with no possibility of release") was supervised by Elaine Player and Ben Bowling.
+In July 2013, King's made Grainger a fellow.
 She remarked, "Without planning it both my Olympic career and my PhD have met at the same time and the culmination for both is 2012 – not by design."